ahayyes/Hayes2025_NAD-ciprofloxacin_mixtures/README.md

 # Outline

-This repository contains the datasets, and code to analyse and visualise the data for the paper 'Common non-antibiotic drugs enhance selection for antimicrobial resistance in mixture with ciprofloxacin'.
+This repository contains the datasets, analysed as part of the study in the manuscript 'Common non-antibiotic drugs enhance selection for antimicrobial resistance in mixture with ciprofloxacin'.
 It contains the growth OD readings, and qPCR data.
-It will contain the code used to analyse these, and the metagenome data upon acceptance in a peer-reviewed journal.
+It will contain the code used to analyse these upon acceptance in a peer-reviewed journal.

 The code for running the bioinformatics pipelines are not present here, but can be run with default parameters.
 In this study we used AMR++ to anlayse the metagenome data.
 AMR++ is well supported by a GitHub repository - https://github.com/Microbial-Ecology-Group/AMRplusplus.